Replace Missing Teeth With Implant Dentistry!

 With the technology of dental implants and tooth implants, missing teeth can now be easily, comfortably, and permanently replaced.
 Often, patients assume they’ll have to choose between bridges, dentures, and partials if they’re missing a tooth or teeth.
-But dental implants are durable, natural-looking restorations that offer an ideal alternative for many patients in Marble Falls, Brady and the Burnet area.
+But dental implants are durable, natural-looking restorations that offer an ideal alternative for many patients in the Marble Falls, Brady, and Burnet areas.

 Implant dentistry offers patients:

 - Better Speech.